joshbegley/nyt-latest/README.md

 `We look at the American casualties in the war with Iran.`\
 https://www.nytimes.com/2026/07/21/briefing/american-casualties-iran-war.html

-**Lebanese Troops Deploy in Israeli-Held Village Under New Cease-Fire Plan**\
+**Lebanese Army Accuses Israeli Troops of Firing as Its Forces Deploy in ‘Pilot Zone’**\
-`The Israeli military withdrew from the village under a U.S.-brokered deal to transfer control of occupied areas back to Lebanon after months of war.
-But Hezbollah has rejected the truce.`\
+`The Israeli military was withdrawing from a village under a U.S.-brokered deal to transfer control of occupied areas to Lebanon after months of war.
+The Israeli military did not immediately comment.`\
 https://www.nytimes.com/2026/07/21/world/middleeast/lebanon-israel-ceasefire-plan.html

 **Epidemias de ira**\